How Long After Adding Calcium Hardness Can You Swim?

 Safe to swim after adding calcium hardness increaser?

-Added calcium hardness increaser to my pool this morning.
+Wondering why my neighbor was swimming hours after adding calcium hardness yesterday while I'm still waiting after adding mine this morning.
 How long do I need to wait before it's safe to swim?
 Pool's been circulating for about an hour now.
 Do I need to test anything else before getting back in?

 Quick Answer